-ECONOMICS Stephen F. Overturf, The Douglas W. Ferguson Professor of International Economics Kim C. Thomas, Chair Gregory R. Woirol, The Richard and Billie Deihl Distinguished Professor Charles R. Laine, affiliate conomics is the social science concerned with how economies allocate resources so as to best satisfy society's unlimited wants.
+ECONOMICS Gregory R. Woirol, The Douglas W. Ferguson Professor of Economics and Business Administration Kim C. Thomas, Chair Charles R. Laine, affiliate conomics is the social science concerned with how economies allocate resources so as to best satisfy society's unlimited wants.
 It employs a logical and ordered approach to understanding how economies work and how to deal with pressing social issues and problems.
 In encouraging an appreciation of the way in which economists think about and approach issues, the study of economics is rewarding in itself and, as well, is an excellent background for a wide variety of careers, including law, business, and government.
 The program is designed to provide a rigorous course of study for those interested in pursuing graduate work in economics.
 GUIDELINES FOR A MAJOR IN ECONOMICS A minimum of 30 credits, of which 24 must be at the 300 level or above.
-There are four options leading to a degree in economics: General Distributive (for students with professional interests in areas such as law, government, and secondary education); Business Economics (for students intending to pursue the MBA or other business-oriented programs); Pre-professional Economics (for students planning graduate work in economics); and European International Economics (for students interested in international studies).
-General Distributive Option:
+There are three options leading to a degree in economics: General Distributive (for students with professional interests in areas such as law, government, and secondary education); Business Economics (for students intending to pursue the MBA or other business-oriented programs); and Pre-professional Economics (for students planning graduate work in economics) General Distributive Option: